 There are no specific diagnostic tests for PMS, as hormone levels are usually within the normal range.
 Diagnosis relies on an examination of the woman’s medical history and description of the symptoms.

 In most cases, you can identify if you have PMS by keeping a symptoms diary.
 Include the details of your menstrual cycle – for example, the first and last days of your menstrual period – and any ovulation symptoms.
-Keep this diary for at least three menstrual cycles.
+Keep this diary for at least two menstrual cycles.
 If the symptoms don’t resolve at menstruation, other causes may be suspected and would need to be investigated.

 If you are not sure whether you are suffering from PMS, or need help understanding your symptoms, you should visit your doctor.

-While there is no cure for PMS, the symptoms can be successfully managed with lifestyle changes, dietary modifications, supplements, hormone treatments and medications.
+While there is no cure for PMS, the symptoms can be successfully managed with lifestyle changes, dietary modifications, supplements, hormone treatments and other medications.
 You may have to experiment to find the balance of treatments that works best for you.

 It’s a good idea to continue your PMS diary and record any symptoms while you try out these therapies and treatments.
 Be sure to consult with your doctor or healthcare professional during this trial period.